kubernetes/enhancements/keps/sig-node/3721-support-for-env-files/README.md

    environment variable by the main container.
 Existing mechanisms necessitate additional ConfigMap or Secret API calls.

-2. when each k8s Node is initialized with an environment file that is used by Pods running on that node, k8s can provide a mechanism to instantiate env vars from this file.

-3. The user is using a container offered by a vendor that requires configurating environment variables (for eg, license key, one-time secret tokens).
+2. The user is using a container offered by a vendor that requires configurating environment variables (for eg, license key, one-time secret tokens).
 They can use an `initContainer` to fetch this info into a file and the main container can consume.